The most current US penny or one cent coin is known as the Union Shield and weighs approximately 2.5 grams or 0.088 ounces.

 This highly sought after coin sold at auction on 13th October 2011 for $161,000.

-Similar in weight and metal composition to its predecessor, this new penny was designed by Victor D Brenner.
+Similar in weight and metal composition to its predecessor, these new copper pennies was designed by Victor D Brenner.

-The metal composition and weight of the Lincoln Wheat cent changed briefly in 1943 due to World War II.
+The metals used to produced the Lincoln Wheat cent changed briefly in 1943 due to World War II and subsequently slightly altered the coin weights.

-All available copper was needed to make ammunition for the ongoing war and it was decided to make the 1943 penny from zinc coated steel.
+All available copper was needed to make ammunition for the ongoing war and it was decided to make the silver colored 1943 penny from zinc coated steel.

-It weighed a few grams less at 2.7g and the change in the minting process caused one of the most valuable wheat penny error coins ever to be produced.
+It weighed a few grams less at 2.7g and the transition in the minting process caused one of the most valuable wheat penny error coins ever to be produced.

-The design didn't change and they still weighed the same except they didn't contain any Tin.
+The design didn't change and they still weighed the same except they only contained copper and zinc.

-Between 1947 and 1958 the Lincoln penny was back to its original metal compostion of Bronze.
+Between 1947 and 1958 the Lincoln penny was back to its original metallic composition of Bronze.

-In 1959 a new design was released by the United States mint called the Lincoln Memorial.
+In 1959 a new design was released by the US mint called the Lincoln Memorial.

 The new coin was designed by Frank Gasparro and featured an image of the Lincoln Memorial on the reverse.

-The current weight of 3.11 grams didn't change.
+The current weight of 3.11 grams remained the same.

-In 1962 the United States one cent coin returned to being made from Brass as opposed to Bronze.
+In 1962 the U.S. pennies returned to being made from Brass as opposed to Bronze, however the weight remained at 3.11 grams.

 1982 saw the first major change to the Lincoln penny since Frank Gasparro redesigned it in 1959.

-The metal composition changed to 97.5% Zinc and 2.5% Copper and the weight also changed to 2.5 grams.
+The metals used to produce the penny changed to 97.5% Zinc core with a 2.5% Copper plating and the weight also changed to 2.5 grams.

 This is the lightest the one penny coin has ever been since it was first produced in 1793.

-The 2009 one cent piece was a special strike specifically for that year to celebrate the bicentennial of Abraham Lincoln.
+The 2009 one cent piece was a special strike specifically for that date to celebrate the bicentennial of Abraham Lincoln.

-Four different designs were created in 2009 by four different designers to commemorate his 200th birthday.
+Four different designs were created for coin collectors in 2009 by four different designers to commemorate his 200th birthday.

 The first reverse featuring a log cabin in Kentucky was designed by Richard Masters and sculpted by Jim Licaretz celebrating the former president's birthplace and early childhood.